Overview

 Practice Emphasis

-• Lawful permanent residency processes that employers undertake to sponsor their foreign workers for “green cards.
+• Lawful permanent residency processes that employers undertake to sponsor their foreign workers for “green cards."

 • These include:

-• -Permanent labor certifications
+• - Permanent labor certifications

-• -Immigrant visa petitions
+• - Immigrant visa petitions

-• -Adjustment of status or immigrant visa applications
+• - Adjustment of status applications

 Education